-\paragraph{\textbf{Pilot}} We conducted a pilot study to fine tune our initial protocol.
-One important parameter we sought to tune was task difficulty, in particular whether participants should be asked to implement D3 visualizations entirely from scratch as one of the task conditions (the common case), or if participants should always be provided with Minerva's templates.
-In the pilot study, all participants (2 female, 1 male) were familiarized with Minerva and were asked to perform the tasks described above.
-For task one, we provided access to Minerva's visualization templates for two of the three pilot participants; the remaining participant implemented visualizations from scratch.
-Participants were able to use both the predefined templates and recommendation panel for task 2.
+\textbf{Pilot.} We conducted a pilot study to fine-tune our initial protocol.
+One important parameter we sought to tune was task difficulty, i.e., should participants be asked to create D3 visualizations from scratch as a task condition (the common case), or should participants be provided with Mirny's templates?
+In the pilot study, all participants (2 female, 1 male) were familiarized with Mirny and were asked to perform the tasks described above.
+For task one, we provided access to Mirny's visualization templates for two of the three pilot participants, while one participant created visualizations from scratch.
+Participants were able to use both the predefined templates and recommendations for task 2.

-We observed that the two participants who had templates provided only used Minerva's templates while the third participant copied code from a sample visualization they found online.
-The participant who had to write their D3 code from scratch spent 45 minutes implementing a single visualization and was unable to implement any interactions, thus unable to complete the task.
+We observed that the participants who were provided with templates only used Mirny's templates while the third participant copied code from a D3 example they found online.
+The participant who had to write their D3 code from scratch spent 45 minutes programming a single visualization and was unable to implement any interactions, thus unable to complete the task.
 The participants who were provided with templates took less than 15 minutes to create a single interactive visualization for the same task.
-These results indicated that it would have been difficult to conduct a one-hour experiment if participants had to create visualizations from scratch, and the experiment time could be drastically reduced if Minerva's templates were always provided.
-Hence, we decided to provide Minerva's templates for all tasks and experiment conditions.
-However users could always opt to write their own code from scratch if desired.
+These results show that it would have been difficult to conduct a one-hour experiment if participants had to create visualizations from scratch, and the experiment time could be drastically reduced if templates were always provided.
+Hence, we decided to provide templates for all tasks and experiment conditions.
+However, users could always opt to write their own code from scratch if desired.